socialviolation/freyr/deck/deck.md

 This is a little bit dramatic, but if you had to develop your own helm charts, damn son.
-Helm has its own learning curve, you now have another immensly complicated thing to run, version, package, release. fix, maintain, when all you wanted was to just fire and forget (you can still go back to your yaml manifests) -->
+Helm has its own learning curve, you now have another immensly complicated thing to run, version, package, release. fix, maintain, when all you wanted was to just fire and forget (you can still go back to your yaml manifests)

+And at the end of the day, you still have to actively monitor, and intervene when things go ary -->
 ---